Towards Probing the Diffuse Supernova Neutrino Background in All Flavors: Resolution: Towards Future DSNB Sensitivity

 Figure~\ref{fig:contour} shows the projected sensitivity of xenon-based detectors to the fundamental $\nu_x$ emission parameters: the energy emitted per single $\nu_x$ and the average energy.
 To calculate these results, we redid our analysis using a simple DSNB model for which all supernovae emit the same thermal neutrino spectrum (see App.~\ref{app:DSNB}).
-This figure, like Fig.~\ref{fig:limits}, shows that xenon-based detectors can significantly improve sensitivity to DSNB $\nu_x$, testing models with nonstandard $\nu_x$ emission.
+This figure, like Fig.~\ref{fig:limits}, shows that xenon-based detectors can significantly improve sensitivity to DSNB $\nu_x$, testing the possibility of nonstandard $\nu_x$ emission.
 In addition, it demonstrates that large exposures of $\gtrsim 100$~ton~yr could improve upon the limits on $\nu_x$ from SN 1987A (see details in App.~\ref{app:SN1987A}) and the current sensitivity to DSNB $\nu_e$.
+Our analysis focuses on the four $\nu_x$ flavors; once the sensitivity to those improves enough, the analysis should take into account that $\nu_e$ could also contribute to the signal.
 While Fig.~\ref{fig:contour} extends to mean energies significantly higher than found by state-of-the-art supernova simulations~\cite{Janka:2016fox, OConnor:2018sti, Burrows:2020qrp}, it could be relevant for new-physics scenarios~\cite{Dolgov:2000jw, Ando:2003ie, Fogli:2004gy, Goldberg:2005yw, Baker:2006gm, Raffelt:2011nc, Farzan:2014gza, Arguelles:2016uwb, Jeong:2018yts, Suliga:2019bsq, Syvolap:2019dat, DeGouvea:2020ang, Mastrototaro:2019vug}.